radiant-rstats/radiant.data/cran-comments.md

 There were no ERRORs or WARNINGs.
 There was one NOTE related to the number of non-standard dependencies.
 However, this note is not easily addressed without substantially inconveniencing users that rely on the web (shiny) interface available for radiant.data.

 # Previous cran-comments

 ## Resubmission

+This is a resubmission.
+In this version I fixed a dependency issue that is essential for correct functioning of the radiant.data shiny application.
+This feature is difficult to evaluate with automated testing and unfortunately I made a mistake in the submission earlier today.
+I uncovered the issue after upgrading to R 4.2.1.
+My apologies.

+## Test environments

+* macOS, R 4.2.1
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs or WARNINGs.
+There was one NOTE related to the number of non-standard dependencies.
+However, this note is not easily addressed without substantially inconveniencing users that rely on the web (shiny) interface available for radiant.data.

+## Resubmission